About the Program

 Summer Undergraduate Research at the University of Kansas

-For over 31 years, the KU Chemistry Department has hosted a Research Experiences for Undergraduates (REU) program, sponsored by the National Science Foundation (NSF).
-In summer 2019, 11 NSF-sponsored participants from colleges and universities in Kansas, the Midwest, and states across the country joined a larger cohort of undergraduates to engage in 10 weeks of full-time top-quality research.
-All of the projects were carried out in state-of-the art laboratories with access to cutting-edge facilities.
+Since 1988, the KU Chemistry Department has hosted a Research Experiences for Undergraduates (REU) program, sponsored by the National Science Foundation (NSF).
+Our NSF REU site award provides support for 10 students from US colleges and universities to engage in 10 weeks of full-time research along with educational and professional development activities.

 Close interaction of the participants with their faculty and graduate student and/or postdoctoral mentors provides high-quality guidance and feedback throughout the program and beyond.
-In addition, the students develop important skills for oral and written communication/dissemination of their research accomplishments.
+In addition, the students develop important skills for presenting their research accomplishments.
 See more about Career Enhancement.

 The University of Kansas is an equal opportunity institution.